We have the best agave fields in our hacienda located in San Julian, Jalisco.

 This allows the plant’s full development and potential due to the climatic conditions of the region.

-We require that the raw sugar content of freshly cut agave we purchase contains at least 21 Degrees brix.
+We require that the raw sugar content of freshly cut agave contains at least 21 degrees, Brix.
 We prefer and seek agave with 23 – 28 brix sugar content.
-29+ degree brix is possible for agave harvested towards the end of May (end of dry season) just prior to rainy season.
-Also, and quite importantly, we require our agave piñas be trimmed very close to the heart…leaving almost a white appearance with very little green leafy exposure.
-This helps eliminate the oily/waxy taste and texture and lends to cleaner fermentation/distillation process and resulting final flavor.
+29+ degree brix is possible for agave harvested towards the end of May (end of dry season) just prior to the rainy season.
+Also, and quite importantly, we trim our agave piñas very close to the heart, leaving almost a white appearance with very little green leafy exposure.
+This helps eliminate the oily/waxy taste and texture and lends to a cleaner fermentation/distillation process and resulting final flavor.